-Petworth House and Park
+Petworth House History

 Located at the town of Petworth, north of Chichester in West Sussex, is Petworth House and Park a 17th century National Trust property with a Deer Park designed by 'Capability' Brown.
 Petworth is approximately 35 miles from Portsmouth.